vitpodsokhin/apples/readme.md

 ## Acknowledgments

-- The project uses the `dataclasses` module for structured data representation.
+- The project uses the `dataclasses` module for structured data representation, and `subprocess` module for gathering information about system connections and processes.
 - Special thanks to the Python community and contributors.